Joint Base Charleston: History

-Role and Operations
+Role and operations

 US Air Force

 The 628th Air Base Wing (628 ABW) is the host wing for installation support.
 The 628 ABW's primary duties are to provide installation support to 53 DoD and Federal agencies, attendant personnel, dependents, and retirees on Charleston Air Force Base and Naval Weapons Station Charleston (NWS Charleston).
 Additionally, the 628 ABW also provides expeditionary airmen to combatant commanders in support of joint and combined operations.

 The 437th Airlift Wing (437 AW) operates the C-17 Globemaster III strategic airlift aircraft in support of its mission to provide airlift of troops and passengers, military equipment, cargo, and aeromedical equipment and supplies worldwide in accordance with tasking by Air Mobility Command and unified combatant commanders.

 The air base has four operational groups consisting of 21 squadrons and two wing staff directorates.
 It is augmented by a parallel, collocated Air Force Reserve Command (AFRC) "associate" wing, the 315th Airlift Wing (315 AW), which shares the same C-17 aircraft with the 437 AW.
-In addition, the USAF Auxiliary Civil Air Patrol Coastal Charleston Composite Squadron is also assigned to Joint Base Charleston.
-They meet at the Aero Club near the control tower.
+In addition, the USAF Auxiliary Civil Air Patrol Coastal Charleston Composite Squadron is also assigned to Joint Base Lindsey Graham.
+They meet in Building 247.

-New construction will allow larger and heavier aircraft to land on runway 03/21 at Charleston International Airport, which was key when work was scheduled for Fiscal Year 2012 began on runway 15/33, the base's main runway.
-The last previous major work done on Joint Base Charleston runways was in 1968.
+New construction allows larger and heavier aircraft to land on runway 03/21 at Charleston International Airport, which was key when work was scheduled for Fiscal Year 2012 began on runway 15/33, the base's main runway.
+The last previous major work done on the base's runways was in 1968.